Los Angeles' Community Plans | Los Angeles Conservancy

 The following New Community Plans have been adopted:

-The Conservancy is closely following the New Community Plans program and will continue to work with the City to incorporate meaningful protections for historic resources and older neighborhoods.
-For more information about the our positions on the proposed plans, click on the links to our comment letters in the column to the left.
+The Conservancy closely follows the New Community Plans program and will continue to work with the City to incorporate meaningful protections for historic resources and older neighborhoods.
+For more information about our positions on the proposed plans, click on the links to our comment letters in the column to the left.

 Get involved!
 Community planning is a group effort, and we encourage all to participate.
 This is a crucial opportunity to help shape the future of L.A. neighborhoods, which will only become more important over time, as L.A. continues to grow up, both figuratively and literally.